openvinotoolkit/openvino/docs/dev/ci/github_actions/security.md

 ## Adjust `GITHUB_TOKEN` permissions

-Use the “permissions” key to make sure the GITHUB_TOKEN is configured with the least privileges for each job.
+Use the `permissions` key to make sure the `GITHUB_TOKEN` is configured with the least privileges for each job.

 Start with relatively safe permissions: